 the repeater you are using, etc. We have many more

 listeners than talkers, so try say something compelling

-to increase chances or a response.
+to increase your chances of a response.

 participation in our interactive

-Yahoo Group to help make PNW DMR better.
+is encouraged to help make PNW DMR better.

 PNW DMR virtual "Hallmark": "I-5